yunks128/unity-ads-deployment/application_package/README.md

 * for the prod: TODO: add docs on how to create it
 * for the dev: https://github.com/apps/jpl-uads-dockstore-dev-1
 * for the test: https://github.com/apps/jpl-uads-dockstore

-#### Deployment
-The Dockstore application is installed within an EC2 instance and this step handles standing it up.
-The steps are as follows:

-1. Change to the `application_package/dockstore/app_deploy/app` directory (relative to `application_package/dockstore/initial_deploy` it is `../app_deploy/app`)
-2. Set temporary AWS access keys using `MCP Tenant Systems Administrator` role in Kion
-3. Run `terraform init`
-4. Run `terraform apply`

 ### 3. Lambda Deployment